bhanu2006-24/ML-projects/README.md

 - Predicted car prices with **0.87 R² score** using Lasso Regression
 - Predicted gold prices with **0.99 R² score** using Random Forest
 - Predicted heart disease with **~82% accuracy** using Logistic Regression
+- Predicted credit card fraud with **~90% accuracy** using Undersampling & Logistic Regression
-- Worked with diverse datasets: 208 samples (signal processing) to 20,800 articles (text classification)
+- Worked with diverse datasets: 208 samples (signal processing) to 284,807 samples (fraud detection)
 - Handled feature spaces from 5 to 60 dimensions, plus high-dimensional text vectors
 - Demonstrated understanding of model generalization and validation
 - Mastered classification (binary and text), regression, and NLP problems